-There are a range of non-designated heritage assets and areas of historical interest, which do not have statutory protection, but are nevertheless an important part of the area's heritage.
+There are a range of non-designated heritage assets and areas of historical interest, such as ancient woodlands and archaeological sites, which do not have statutory protection, but are nevertheless an important part of the area's heritage.
 Policy HE3 of the Local Development Plan states that the Council will seek to preserve and protect these sites as far as possible, and that any impacts should be avoided, and where this is not possible, minimised and mitigated.
 The Council will require wind energy developers to demonstrate that they have considered the impact of their proposal on any non-designated historic assets and their settings.